Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/organisation.md

     setBreadcrumb([{"label":"Organization"}]);
 });</script>

 This site is divided into several headings.
-Each one presents the Orange accessibility recommendations for a type of platform.
+Each one presents Orange accessibility recommendations for a type of platform.
 These different topics are available through the navigation menu located in the header.

 Each section contains: